 But the CS doesn’t feel weedy.
 At all.
 That extra torque has a big impact on its in-gear pace between 3 000 and 5 000 rpm, and there’s quite a lot more acceleration on tap where you really need it as you power away from corners and along slip roads.

 Indicative pricing suggests that it will slot perfectly in the middle between an M4 Competition and M4 GTS.

 When you stand back and digest the car’s abilities, you’re likely to conclude that the M4 CS feels more like a refined and perfected M4 than a radically altered one.
 It handles better, sounds better, goes harder and still works very well on the road.
 But it feels familiar, and in that respect, it’s probably notionally closer to a "Competition Package Plus" than a "mini-GTS" because its dynamic character and handling balance are broadly unchanged.

 That’s good news is you like the regular M4, of course.
-For others, it’s probably too early to say whether BMW’s estimated R400 000 premium for the M4 CS will be worth paying; for R1.8 million (est.), the floating voter should accept nothing less than the best sports coupe in the class.
+For others, it’s probably too early to say whether BMW’s premium of R426 364 for the M4 CS is worth paying; for R1.8 million, the floating voter should accept nothing less than the best sports coupe in the class.

 So this could be the car to put the M4 back on the top of its particular performance niche – but it’ll take a meeting with an Mercedes-AMG C63 S and an Alfa Romeo Giulia Quadrifoglio to establish it for certain.
 For now, it feels too close to call.

 Engine: 6-cyl in line, 2 979cc, twin-turbocharged petrol